hnginterns/Project-Api/source/includes/_rooms.md

 # Rooms
-Access to all Rooms related things - List of Scopes to be used in Authorization Rooms.read,</br>
+Access to all Rooms related things - List of Scopes to be used in Authorization <br>
-Rooms.delete, </br>
-Rooms.update</br>
+Rooms.read

 ## Get Rooms for a Particular Hotel Based on Hotel id
 > Example request: